-Few questions have pursued me as persistently as what kinds of rules people think about when making choices, if at all they do (and this I mean with no disrespect at all to those who do not—if anything the opposite).
+Few questions have pursued me as persistently as what kinds of rules we think about when making choices, if at all we do (and this I mean with no disrespect to those who do not—if anything the opposite).
 As life has mysterious ways of offering a helping hand, I found myself under Prof. Srinivasan's wings at CBCS, University of Allahabad, where I attempted to systematize my questioning.
 From there, I came to IIT Kanpur, still plagued by the same questions about what makes people choose when sticking to a rule is difficult, but now with some tools to strike at an answer.

 I was fortunate to find a postdoc that allowed me to continue gnawing at these questions by bringing legal rules and regulations into the fold.
 Currently at INCET, Jagiellonian University, I work with Piotr Bystranowski to study how people understand, relate to, and navigate formal systems of rules.